Gkcloud5/Better-future/Learning/Linux/About Linux OS.md

 		* yum
 		* apt
 * Linux follows a standard **file system** hierarchy that organizes files and directories in a specific manner
+* Linux has a robust **Permission** system that provides fine-grained control over file access and execution
+	* Linux supports multiple user accounts and system administrator can manage user access and permissions.
+* **Networking and Security:**
+	* Linux support various network protocols, including TCP/IP
+	* It provides tools and services for networking configurations and operations.

+#### Simple explanation:

+* Linux is OS same like windows OS, by using linux O